dailystory/docs/articles/changelog/2020/may.md

 	description: 'Product Updates for May 2020'
 }
 # DailyStory Product Updates for May 2020
+## May 28, 2020
+* don't set internal email when creating contact from text message keyword

 ## May 27, 2020
 * convert jobs to use async main
 * better handling of exceptions when email status is not found